THE STORY OF A MOVEMENT

 Today, The Language Conservancy supports Lakota and over 30 other indigenous languages.
 We work hard to increase funding for and provide technical assistance to each language community we serve.

 TLC stands among the world’s leading voices in the movement for language revitalization.
-We provide a sequence of focused solutions to meet the needs of language communities, and we work to inform the broader public to engage with the problem of language loss close to home and throughout the world.
+We provide a sequence of focused solutions to meet the needs of language communities, and we work to inform the broader public in order to raise awareness of language loss locally and abroad.

 Looking Forward to Tomorrow

-The number of speakers produced best measures the fundamental success of any revitalization program.
-TLC strongly feels that increase in the number of speakers defines the only metric that really can make a difference in the fight to rescue a language.
-That’s why we work hard, day by day, week by week, month by month to help create new speakers with the passing of every year among the communities we support.
+The number of speakers produced as a result of a revitalization program best measures its effectiveness.
+That’s why we work hard, day by day, week by week, month by month to help create new speakers within the populations we support.